Lawrence Public Health Major Chosen as NECC’s Student Speaker

 The Public Health Program is a two-year associate degree program which includes an internship.
 Lara’s has had two internships, the first with the YWCA of Northeastern Massachusetts-Fina House, a home for vulnerable women and their children, and a second with ACT Lawrence, a nonprofit that promotes financial capability, community engagement, and personal growth for low to moderate income populations in Lawrence.

-This fall, Lara is transferring to Regis North, which offers a bachelor’s degree completion program in public health in Lawrence on Northern Essex’s campus.
+Lara is transferring to Regis North, which offers a bachelor’s degree completion program in public health in Lawrence on Northern Essex’s campus.
 After she earns her bachelor’s, she plans to go on for an online Master’s of Public Health, also offered through Regis.
 While continuing her education, Lara hopes to secure internships at a local hospital, where she can begin to help clients manage their health care, especially clients who are Spanish speaking.
 Her ultimate goal is to be a medical and health services manager for an urban hospital or the Center for Disease Control (CDC), which will require a graduate degree.

 She was selected for the Department of Higher Education’s 29 Who Shine, which recognizes the top student from each of the commonwealth’s public community colleges, state colleges, and state universities.